Year 10 students

 How do you decide on your future career?
 That feels like a pretty big question.
 But you don't have to have all the answers right now.

-The key thing is to start thinking about all the things that interest you.
+The key thing is to start thinking about everything that interests you.
 What do you like studying?
 What are you good at?
 What makes you happy?
 How do you want to help create a world worth living in?
-Taking everything into account is the best way to find the right course and career for after high school.
+Taking everything into account is the best way to find the right course and career after high school.

 Get some Insight